How user-centred are your services? Use this free and downloadable scale to self-assess and benchmark their quality.

 - Prioritise where to invest in service improvement by understanding which services need the most improvement

 But most importantly; take it and make it yours.
 Adapt it, translate it, make it into a poster, do whatever you need to to make it work.
-And if you have thoughts on how to make it better, email me or DM me on twitter.
+And if you have thoughts on how to make it better, DM me on twitter.

 I’d love to hear your stories of how you’ve used it, so please share those too.